pdimanov/ITTalents-Final-Project/readme.md

 - **Route**: `localhost:8000/api/hero/info`</br>
 **Method**: `GET`</br>
 **Response**: Returns a message with all the hero's data and the surrounding world(quests, quest givers, mobs, all items).
-Returns errors if some of the fields don't pass the validation, token isn't given such user doesn't exist.</br></br>
+Returns errors if some of the fields don't pass the validation, token isn't given, such user doesn't exist or the user doesn't have a hero yet.</br></br>

 - **Route**: `localhost:8000/api/hero`</br>
 **Method**: `DELETE`</br>